ChoSeokJu/OS_Projects/README.md

-# OS_Project
+# OS_Projects
-A project that I worked on while taking an operating system course.
+Projects that I worked on while taking an operating system course.